 Why do we care?
 Why should you?

 Because Global Volunteers believes that every individual has the right to grow up happy and healthy enough to determine his or her own destiny, we take the issue of stunting seriously.
 It is the main focus of our Reaching Children’s Potential program in Tanzania with the long-term goal of eradicating stunting for the next generation.
 Currently, we are addressing stunting in our initial target villages through a series of interventions focused on nutrition; water, sanitation and hygiene (WASH); parental workshops and education; and accessible healthcare.
 After the first two years of activity in the villages of the Ukwega Ward, the RCP program has had some exciting preliminary results, and all of us involved share great expectations for the children’s future.

-Support our efforts to eradicate stunting and give children the opportunity to grow up healthy and the encouragement to reach their fullest potentials by donating here.
+Donate here to help eradicate stunting and give children the opportunity to grow up healthy and reach their full potential.